gjuoun/frontend-exercise/README.md

 As I'm pretty familiar with react and typescript, then I chose `create-react-app --template typescript` as the project boilerplate, and `react-bootstrap` as the UI framework.

-The app looks straightfoward but the trickist part is state management, I assumed this project is to be an enterprise ready-app so that I used `react-redux` but I found it's not necessary.
+The app looks straightforward, but the trickiest part is state management, I assumed this project is to be an enterprise-ready app, so that I used `react-redux` but I found it's not necessary.

-Anyway, it's there, if you want to skip the redux part please ignore `./src/redux` folder.
+Anyway, it's there; if you want to skip the redux part, please ignore the`./src/redux` folder.

 ### Important files to look at